JohnSnowLabs/spark-nlp/docs/_posts/muhammetsnts/2022-06-28-bert_sequence_classifier_stress_en_3_0.md

 ## Description

-This model is a [PHS-BERT-based](https://huggingface.co/publichealthsurveillance/PHS-BERT) classifier that can classify whether the content of a text expresses stress.
+This model is a [PHS-BERT-based](https://huggingface.co/publichealthsurveillance/PHS-BERT) classifier that can classify whether the content of a text expresses emotional stress.

 ## Predicted Entities